Translate

 243 Mirage 2000EG HAF/331MPK, 141Pterix.

 ZA475/JL Tornado GR.1 RAF 27 Sqn.
-Unfortunately, I did not photograph the other two aircraft, ZA474/JK and ZA491/JN, for technical reasons.
-I'm not sure of the reasons for them not flying, but locally, it was imagined to be the wet weather.
+Unfortunately, I was unable to photograph the other two aircraft, ZA474/JK and ZA491/JN, due to technical reasons.
+I'm not sure of the reasons for them not flying, but locally, it was thought to be due to the wet weather.

 EF-18A Eda/Ala 15 recovers in that ever-changing weather.